queuemail/docs-and-examples/examples-hardyservice.md

 ```

-At this point we have all the necessary code to replace our usual way to send emails:
+At this stage, the implementation is complete and ready to replace our existing email delivery mechanism:

 ```
 SendEmail.send( fromemail, toemail, subject, body );
 ````

-with our new and more robust way:
+with a more reliable implementation:

 ```
         @Autowired